Alchemical diastereomers from antisymmetric alchemical perturbations: Introduction

 More qualitative considerations of alchemical changes can also be helpful.
 Alchemy has helped devising approximate covalent bond-strength models of similar performance as Pauling's electronegativity based model, yet with fewer parameters and without the need for introducing additional properties which are not quantum observables, such as electronegativity~\cite{sahre2023quantum}.
 More recently, the alchemical integral transform has led to simple approximate formulas relating solutions of one electronic Schr\"odinger equation to another~\cite{krug2022AIT,krug2024atoms,krug2025revAIT}.
 While often crude and too coarse to reach chemically accurate predictive power, alchemy based models readily serve as baselines for $\Delta$-machine learning~\cite{DeltaPaper2015}, and have shown considerable gains in training data-efficiency~\cite{griego2020machine,krug2025AHA}.

 The concept of alchemical chirality introduces approximate electronic energy degeneracies among seemingly unrelated pairs of iso-electronic compounds (``alchemical enantiomers'')~\cite{AlchemicalChirality} that share the same geometry but differ in constitution or composition.
 For two compounds to correspond to alchemical enantiomers their external potentials have to average to an external reference potential with such symmetry that all atoms involved in transmutation have the same chemical environment.
 In contrast to the regular spatial chirality and enantiomers, as commonly observed throughout nature for example in terms of the handedness of amino acids, alchemical enantiomers have the same energy only up to 3rd order, i.e.~they are not {\em exactly} degenerate.
 As such, while the anti-symmetry in the alchemical perturbation Hamiltonian is exact, the corresponding eigenvalues are only approximately degenerate.
 In other words, alchemical chirality corresponds to a broken symmetry, as it is very common for symmetry elements in macroscopic samples, or even in the arts [see Fig.~\ref{fig:Fig0}].
 Given the immense size of chemical space, we believe that also symmetry relationships that are merely approximate can still be useful, e.g.~to rank millions of compositional isomers as illustrated in Ref.~\cite{AlchemicalChirality}.

 Here, we study the impact of lifting the requirement for the transmutating atoms to have the same chemical environment.
 In particular, we consider anti-symmetric alchemical iso-electronic perturbations of {\em any} electronic reference Hamiltonian.
 The consequence of lifting the alchemical chirality symmetry requirement is that the first order term does no longer vanish.
 Since all even order contributions cancel out, however, alchemical chirality is recovered as the special case in which the first order contribution disappears due to the similarity among atoms in the reference system involved in the anti-symmetric perturbation.
-This idea is qualitatively illustrated in Fig.~\ref{fig:FigDia} for an example of a pair of alchemical diasteromers/enantiomers that can be obtained when using He$_4$ as the reference system and when switching on/off a symmetry perturbing substituent X.
+This idea is qualitatively illustrated in Fig.~\ref{fig:FigDia} for an example of a pair of alchemical diasteromers/enantiomers that can be obtained when switching from a rhombus to a square in a planar He$_4$ reference system.